nline/nline-plotlyjs-panel/README.md

 ## Getting started

 The _Data_, _Layout_ and _Config_ fields match the common parameters described in [Plotly's documentation](https://plotly.com/javascript/plotlyjs-function-reference/).
-They must be in JSON format.
+They must be in JSON format as described [by this schema](https://raw.githubusercontent.com/plotly/plotly.js/master/dist/plot-schema.json).
+These fields are consumed by Plotly `{ data: [traces], layout: layout, config: config }` and produce a Plotly graph within the panel.

 Data provided by the data source can be transformed via a user-defined script before to be injected in the Plotly chart.
-The script includes 2 arguments:
+This `script` section includes 2 implicit variables that can be used:

-- `data`: Data returns by the datasource.
+- `data`: Data returned by the datasource query.
 See the example below for the object's schema.
-- `variables`: Object that contains [Grafana's variables](https://grafana.com/docs/grafana/latest/variables/) available in the current dashboard (user variables and few global variables: `__from`, `__to`, `__interval` and `__interval_ms`).
+- `variables`: Object that contains [Grafana's dashboard variables](https://grafana.com/docs/grafana/latest/variables/) available in the current dashboard (user variables as well as a few global variables: `__from`, `__to`, `__interval` and `__interval_ms`).

 The script must return an object with one or more of the following properties: